 The revised Guidelines also provide more details on terrorist financing risk factors and customer due diligence (CDD) measures including on the identification of the beneficial owner, the use of innovative solutions to identify and verify the customers’ identity.
 In addition, they set clear regulatory expectations of firms’ business-wide and individual ML/TF risk assessments.

 The proposed changes will significantly strengthen Europe’s AML/CFT defences and foster greater convergence of supervisory practices in areas where supervisory effectiveness has been hampered, so far, by divergent approaches in the implementation of the same European legal requirements.

 Comments to the draft Guidelines can be sent by clicking on the "send your comments" button on the EBA's consultation page.
-Please note that that due to the current Covid-19 situation the deadline for the submission of comments is 5 May 2020.
+Please note that that due to the current Covid-19 situation the deadline for the submission of comments has been extended to 6 July 2020.

 All contributions received will be published following the close of the consultation, unless requested otherwise.

-The EBA will hold a public hearing on the draft Guidelines, which will take place at the EBA premises in Paris on 3 April 2020 from 14:00 to 16:00 Paris time.
+The EBA will hold a public hearing on the draft Guidelines, which will take place via conference call on 15 May 2020 from 14:00 to 16:00 Paris time.
 The dial in details will be communicated in due course.

 Article 17 and 18 of Directive (EU) No 2015/849, mandate the ESAs to issue Guidelines addressed to both Competent Authorities and to credit and financial institutions on the risk factors to be considered and the measures to be taken in situations where simplified customer due diligence and enhanced customer due diligence are appropriate.